Seif-Yasser-Ahmed/Gen-AI-Powered-AR-App/README.md

 Welcome to the **Gen-AI-Powered-AR-App** repository!
 This project explores various architectures for generating 3D images from 2D images and implements a text-to-image generation model.
 It also includes a Kotlin application that leverages the **Meshy API** to visualize 3D models in augmented reality using ARCore.

+After extensive experimentation with different models and techniques, we have reached a final architecture that is almost working as expected, with promising results shown in the last day of development.
+These results are discussed in detail in the final section of this repository.

 # Team Members

 > - [Abdallah Essam El-Sakka](https://github.com/al-sakka)